-To store: Turn the joint in the direction 2 until the jack is firmly secured to prevent it from flying forward during a collision or sudden braking.
+This prevents the jack from flying forward during a collision or sudden stop.

 To remove the spare tire:

 1. Loosen the nut and remove it.

 2. Remove the spare tire cover.

 3. Loosen the bolt and remove it.

 4. Remove the spacer.